 All mail and packages go to the Schloss and are placed in / near the mailboxes.

 Student Name

-International Theological Institute
+Katholische Hochschule ITI

 Schlossgasse 21

 2521 Trumau

-AUSTRIA

-(Europe)
+AUSTRIA (Europe)

-Note: Europe sometimes good to add since packages and letters have been known to take a trip to the southern hemisphere visiting Australia before returning to Europe. ©
+Note: "Europe" is sometimes good to add since packages and letters have been known to take a trip to the southern hemisphere visiting Australia before returning to Europe. ☺